ABU121111/DreamWorld/README.md

 > **DreamWorld** is a unified framework that integrates complementary world knowledge into video generators via a Joint World Modeling Paradigm.<br>
 Boming Tan, Xiangdong Zhang, Ning Liao, Yuqing Zhang, Shaofeng Zhang, Xue Yang, Qi Fan, Yanyong Zhang

+## 📰 News

+- 🎉 Sept, 2025: Our work [**VideoREPA**](https://github.com/aHapBean/VideoREPA) is accepted by NeurIPS 2025, the first adaptation of REPA to video generation, transferring physical knowledge via Token Relation Distillation to improve the physical realism of text-to-video models.
+- 💥 Feb, 2026: [**DreamWorld**](https://github.com/ABU121111/DreamWorld) is available on [Arxiv](https://arxiv.org/abs/2603.00466).

 ## 📖 Overview

 Despite impressive progress in video generation, existing models remain limited to surface-level plausibility and lack a coherent, unified understanding of the world.
 Prior approaches typically incorporate only a single form of world-related knowledge or rely on rigid alignment strategies.